open-cloud/open-cloud.github.io.old/5_roadmap.md

 ##Cozad Release (December 2015)

-1. Improved support for isolating extensions and Sychronizers in their own containers.
+1. Support isolating extensions and Sychronizers in their own containers.

-2. Able to leverage OpenStack domains so XOS can run on autonomous OpenStack clusters.
+2. Leverage OpenStack domains so XOS can run on autonomous OpenStack clusters.

 3. Extend support for "subscribers" by taking advantage of external identity management systems, for example using OpenID.
-Re-visit the XOS data model for users, roles, and privileges.
+Revisit the XOS data model for users, roles, and privileges.

+4. Improve UI programming environment, including a re-engineering of xoslib to support Single Page Application and to adhere to an enforced style guide.

+5. Add views in support of operations, including Horizon dashboard (related to Ceilometer -- next item), Nagios, and syslog.

-4. Monitoring Service fully integrated into XOS.
+6. Integrate Monitoring Service into XOS.
 The plan is to make OpenStack's Ceilometer a first-class XOS service, including instrumentation of all software services.

-5. ONOS fully integrated into XOS.
+7. Integrate ONOS into XOS.
 The plan is to make ONOS a first-class XOS service, including replacing the default OpenStack/Neutron networking support with ONOS.